kannans89/RustRepo/20_Modules/20_Modules.md

 # Modules

+A logical group of code is called a Module.
+Multiple modules are compiled into a unit called **crate**.
-Rust programs are made of **crates**.
-Each crate is a Rust project itself.
-It could be binary crate or library crate.Library crates are components which are to be reused in another project,they doesn't have entry point to execute.Binary projects are executable projects they have a `main()` method to execute.Cargo tool is used to manage crates.
+Rust programs may contain a binary crate or a library crate.A binary crate is an executable project that has a `main()` method.
+A library crate is a group of components that can be reused in other projects.Unlike a binary crate, a libray crate doesn't have an entry point (main() method).
+The Cargo tool is used to manage crates in Rust.

-Modules helps to organize  the code into logical groups inside a crate.For example *network* module contains networking related functions and *graphics* module contains drawing related functions.Modules are similar to  namespaces in other programming languages.
+inside a crate.For example *network* module contains networking related functions and *graphics* module contains drawing related functions.Modules are similar to  namespaces in other programming languages.

 |Sr No |  term | Description  |
 |:----:|:----------|:----|